Cap-tied

 Playing only in friendly competitions at any level does not cap-tie a player.
 A player who competes for one nation in a friendly match is not considered cap-tied and may represent another nation in a competitive fixture, should the opportunity present itself.
 An example of this is Jermaine Jones, who had played three friendlies for Germany in 2008 but started competing for the United States in 2010.

 In some instances, players have sought refuge in another country after having represented their national team in an official competition.
 Players such as Maykel Galindo, Lester Moré, and Osvaldo Alonso represented Cuba and are unable to represent either Cuba or another nation.

+Where countries merge or split, players whose nationality has changed are not cap tied.
+For example, Matthias Sammer played for East Germany before German reunification and for Germany thereafter, and James Moga played for Sudan before the secession of South Sudan and for South Sudan thereafter.

 Before football was regulated, some players did represent multiple teams internationally.
 In the 21st century, Spanish players may represent their autonomous community (or Menorca) in friendly matches while playing for the Spain national team; the only way players can represent multiple nations at a senior competitive level is British players representing their national team (England, Scotland, Wales, or Northern Ireland of the United Kingdom, or the British Overseas Territories of Anguilla, Montserrat, or the Turks and Caicos Islands) and Great Britain at the Olympics.